Pairing Rhône Valley Wines With Cool Nights and Pistou Soup

 Map courtesy of Rhône Valley Wines.

-The northern Rhône also produces some of the world’s greatest aromatic white wines made solely of Viognier, from the Condrieu and Château Grillet appellations.
+The northern Rhône also produces some of the world’s greatest aromatic white wines made solely of Viognier from the Condrieu and Château Grillet appellations.
 Less aromatic but more stony and mineral whites, made from blends of Marsanne and Roussanne, are also produced in the northern Rhône.

-Top northern Rhône wine producers include Domaine Georges Vernay, M. Chapoutier, Yves Cuilleron, Alain Graillot, Domaine Jean-Louis Chave, E. Guigal, Jean-Luc Colombo, Michel Ogier, R. Rostaing, Bernard Burgaud, Gerorges Vernay, Paul Jaboulet Ainé, and René Rostaing.
+Top northern Rhône wine producers include Domaine Georges Vernay, M. Chapoutier, Yves Cuilleron, Alain Graillot, Domaine Jean-Louis Chave, E. Guigal, Jean-Luc Colombo, Michel Ogier, R. Rostaing, Bernard Burgaud, Georges Vernay, Paul Jaboulet Ainé, and René Rostaing.

 Fun fact: Each appellation regulates which grapes can be used, and the famous Châteauneuf-du-Pape appellation allows a whopping 22 varieties!